yjshen2022/Youjiangwebsite.github.io/_pages/joinus.md

 ## Current open positions

 **Note: We currently don't have funding for additional Postdoc and PhD positions.
 However, we can welcome Postdoc if you have a fellowship.
-Stuents must have a scholarship or be self-funded.
+Students must have a scholarship or be self-funded.
 We are happy to support you after you apply to our group.**

 ### Application to Postdoc position